sandinmyjoints/leveraging-node/talk.md

 Note:
 - I want to start by briefly turning back the clock to late 2011.
-- Put yourself in the shoes of the CEO of a small (like 3 employees) but growing company.
+- Put yourself in the shoes of the CEO of a small (like 2-3 employees total) but growing company.
 - (slides)